Sea Imagery — aestu pelagi simile ... fluctuat

 In an exam: "The paradox in eodem corpore odit bestiam, diligit maritum encapsulates Psyche's central dilemma.
 The phrase in eodem corpore ('in the same body') collapses the distinction between monster and husband, while the antithesis of odit/diligit and bestiam/maritum creates a rhetorical structure that mirrors the psychological impossibility of her position."

-Ablative Absolute — vespera noctis introitum faciente
+Ablative Absolute — vespera iam noctem trahente

 Sentence 4